ansible/ansible-lightspeed/docs/faq/index.md

 ## I got an error "Too many requests to Ansible Lightspeed.
 Please try again after some time."
 How long do I need to wait?

-The current rate limit per user is 10 requests per minute.
+The current per-user rate limit is 10 requests per minute.
 After one minute, you will be able to receive suggestions again.

-Note we are constantly tweaking the performance of the service as well as monitoring the impact of the rate limit, and this limit may change accordingly over time.
+**Note:** we are constantly tweaking the performance of the service and monitoring the impact of the rate limit.
+This limit may change over time.

 ## I use a proxy server and I am having trouble with Ansible Lightspeed; what do I do to connect?